Max-109/Glance/README.md

         self._clipboard_service = clipboard_service
 ```

-Those objects are then used together when a mode runs:
+Aggregation is visible because `Orchestrator` keeps references to those objects and coordinates them, but the objects still have their own separate logic.
+For example, `LLMAgent` and `OCRAgent` are not just internal methods inside `Orchestrator`; they are separate objects used by it.

+When a mode runs, `Orchestrator` combines these objects into one workflow:

 ```python
 strategy = self._strategy_factory.create(